JoinColony/colonyJS/sdk/README.md

 npx -p @colony/colony-cli colony build colony-starter
 ```

+## Packages

-## CLI Package
+### CLI Package

-The `colony-cli` package currently has one action (`build`), which can be used to unpack any of the starter and example projects within this repository.
-We have plans for `colony-cli`, stay tuned.
+The [colony-cli](/packages/colony-cli) package currently has one action (`build`), which can be used to unpack any of the starter and example projects within this repository.
+We have plans for this package... stay tuned.

-## Starter Packages
+### Starter Packages

 Check out some of the other starter packages by repeating steps 2 and 3 and substituting `colony-starter` with the package of your choice.
 If you would like to create a new package, open a pull request or send us a message in [Gitter](https://gitter.im/JoinColony/colonyStarter).